openvax/vaxrank/docs/index.rst

 Vaxrank uses `PyEnsembl <https://github.com/hammerlab/pyensembl>`_ for accessing information about the reference genome.
 You must install an Ensembl release corresponding to the reference genome associated with the mutations provided to Vaxrank.

-The latest release for GRCh38 is Ensembl 87:
+The latest supported release for GRCh38 is Ensembl 87:

 .. code-block:: bash